Back to BlogSecurity

 Optional: use APort API mode for global kill switch, cryptographic audit trails, and centralized policy.
 Local mode works offline with the same policy behavior.

-• OpenClaw's power (thousands of skills, local execution, flexibility) is also its risk (unvetted code, plaintext keys, no built-in policy).
+• OpenClaw's power (thousands of skills, local execution, flexibility) is also its risk.
+It now has real security controls, but those controls do not replace per-agent authorization.

-• TrustClaw addresses infrastructure (OAuth, sandboxing, curated tools) - great for credential safety and execution isolation, but it doesn't enforce business rules or graduated controls.
+• TrustClaw addresses infrastructure (OAuth, sandboxing, curated tools).
+Good for credential safety and execution isolation, but it still does not enforce business rules or graduated controls.

 • APort adds pre-action authorization: the platform checks every tool call against a passport and policy before it runs.
 Prompt injection can't bypass it.
 You get limits, blocklists, audit, and (with API) a global kill switch.

-• Real-world attack: Prompt injection that tries to exfiltrate data via a shell command is blocked when the guardrail denies the command against policy (blocked patterns, allowlists).
+• The prompt injection exfiltration example above is blocked when the guardrail denies the command against policy (blocked patterns, allowlists).

-• Next step: Run npx @aporthq/aport-agent-guardrails for a 5-minute setup and deterministic guardrails on OpenClaw - no code changes required.
+• Next step: run npx @aporthq/aport-agent-guardrails openclaw for a 5-minute setup and deterministic guardrails on OpenClaw.
+No code changes required.

 For more detail on the integration (local vs cloud, policy mapping, kill switch), see the APort × OpenClaw integration proposal and the QuickStart: OpenClaw Plugin in the guardrails repo.